 A LONG-TERM, CUMULATIVE, COLLABORATIVE RESEARCH PROCESS

 We should stress at the onset that our methods and series are and will always be imperfect, and subject to revision.
-We attempt to combine the different data sources available (in particular fiscal data, survey data and national accounts) in a more systematic way than what was done to date.
-We also provide a detailed and explicit description of our methodology and sources, so that other users can contribute to their improvement.
+We attempt to combine the different data sources available (in particular fiscal data, survey data and national accounts) in a more systematic way than what was done to date, but more progress is yet to come.
+We provide a detailed and explicit description of our methodology and sources, so that other users can contribute to their improvement.
 Our series and methods should be viewed from the perspective of a long-term, cumulative, collaborative research process.

 In this spirit, we also provide a new set of research tools for scholars, journalists, or any interested user in the production of their own inequality datasets.
 Our programs allow for the estimation of income and wealth distributions based on raw tabulated data, such as those provided by statisical agencies and tax administrations.
 They can also be used to combine distributions from different countries and produce representative synthetic files.
 The programs are based on generalized, non-parametric Pareto interpolation techniques.
 They can be run directly from our website with no prior technical knowledge.
 Users can also download and install our open-access R-language codes on their computers.